top of page

 Fixed-line connectivity options :

 VDSL Fibre To The Cabinet (FTTC) – this is a part fibre, part copper solution, capable of delivering download speeds of up to 80Mbps and upload speeds of up to 20Mbps.
 With FTTC, fibre is run from the Telephone Exchange to the Cabinet in the street.
 Copper wire is still used in the final link from the Cabinet to your business premises or home office.
+Note: VDSL will only be available until January 2027 when the landline will become a thing of the past.

 Fibre optic cables, according to Openreach, are powerful and resilient, so you can always rely on being connected.
 But can you?
 Or what if you happen to be in an area where fixed-line access is limited and fibre to the premises (FTTP) is never going to turn up?